jadecobra/python_tdd_exercises/source/classes.rst

 * ``self.sex`` within each class refers to the ``(sex)`` attribute in the class, allowing its definition from the withing the ``(__init__)`` method
 * since ``self.sex`` is defined as a class attribute, it is accessible from outside the class as we do in our tests i.e ``classes.Girl(sex='F').sex`` and ``classes.Other(sex='?').sex``

-View the Attributes and Methods of a Class
+How to View the Attributes and Methods of a Class
 ------------------------------------------

 To view what ``(attributes)`` and ``(methods)`` are defined for any object we can call ``(dir)`` on the object.
 The ``(dir)`` method returns a `list <./LISTS.md>`_ that contains the names of all attributes and methods in the class